 - Wasted resources.
 Consider what happens if you have a database with customer information for the Marketing team and a separate one for the Sales team.
 The data will probably be duplicated.
 It costs money to store all this data, and the more data a company stores, the less the organization can spend on other requirements.

 - Inconsistent data.
 In data silos, it’s common to store the same information in different places.
 When this happens, there is a high chance that you will introduce data inconsistencies.
 You might update a customer address in one place and not another.
 Or, you might introduce a typo in one set of information.
 When the data is in one place, you have a much better chance of maintaining the correct information.

 Challenges in Dealing with Siloed Data

 While many companies recognize that data silos are a problem, undoing them can be a challenge.
-Once you have an entrenched culture of separating data, it’s a challenge to change the mindset of employees.
+Once you have an established culture of separating data, it becomes a mindset employees have.
+Needless to say, it’s a challenge to change the mindset of employees.

 If the data is siloed in different systems (for example, data for the Security Operations group is stored in an Oracle database, while the Sales information is stored in Salesforce), it’s even harder to reconcile the silos.

 To simplify this process, most companies move their data from their various systems into a data warehouse.
 The enterprise’s operational systems collect all the data from the warehouse data repository.
 Data warehouses are optimized for access and analysis rather than transactional processing.
 The data warehouse is designed in such a way to help management get a 360 view of their company’s data.